It’s BEDTIME NOW! No more talking! You need your sleep!

 That, my awesome grandaughter, is one fine piece of writing.
 Keep it alive.

-Carissa Kumiko Bradley from Copperas Cove on September 30, 2017:
+Carissa Kumiko Sterling from Austin on September 30, 2017:

 Definitely an eye opening moment for parents!
 Amazing article!

 Amazing truth!
 Lobe your stuff!